microsoft/BotFramework-Composer/docs/concept-language_genereation-draft.md

 # Language Generation in Bot Composer

-Language Generation is the process to produce understandable human languages.
+Language Generation (LG) is the process to produce understandable human languages.
 With Language Generation, developers can extract the embedded strings from their code and resource files and manage them through a Language Generation runtime and file format.
 Language Generation enables customers to define multiple variations on a phrase, execute simple expressions based on context, refer to conversational memory, and over time will enable us to bring additional capabilities all leading to a more natural conversational experience.

 <!-- At the core of Language Generation lies template expansion and entity substitution.
 Language Generation is achieved through: